SojanKoshy/bgpcep-pcep-flowspec/README.md

 DIRECTORY ORGANIZATION
 ======================
-pcep: PCEP-related artifacts
+bgpcep/pcep: PCEP-related artifacts

-pcep/pcecc: PCEPCC related artifacts
+bgpcep/pcep/pcecc: PCECC related artifacts (newly added for this project)

 HOW TO BUILD
 ============